The term “Green Baize Doors” refers to the divide in wealthy households, between staff quarters and the family’s home.

 Not only does baize act as an acoustic baffle, it is a practical fabric too.
 Thanks to its tight weave, baize is incredibly durable making it ideal for covering doors that will see a lot of traffic and need to be hard wearing.
 As well as being naturally fire retardant, wool also makes interiors healthier because it improves indoor air quality.

-If you need any advice on covering doors with the baizes we stock, we can help.
+If you need any advice on covering doors with the fabrics we stock, we can help.
 We have supplied baize for this purpose countless times.
+We regularly supply interior designers and architectural restorers with our heritage-grade fabrics.
+If you need any help at all please feel free to contact us either via the comments below or using our contact us page.
+We’re always happy to help.